kealanheena/boris-bikes/README.md

  - capacity should equal 25 when 25 is passed as an argument
  - capacity should equal 20 when no argument is passed

+ ### Van Class

+ - #collect
+  - should only collect the broken bikes

+### Garage Class

+- #repair
+  - should repair the broken bikes
+  - should raise an error if the bike isn\'t broken

 ## Versioning

 "boris-bikes" is using ruby version 2.6.3, to change ruby versions run "rvm install ruby-2.6.3" in terminal.